National Reconciliation Party

 The National Reconciliation Party is a political party in The Gambia.
-It was founded in 1996, and is led by its founder, Hamat Bah.
+It was founded in 1996 and is led by its founder Hamat Bah.

+Previously an opposition party, it has now been part of a coalition government headed by President Adama Barrow since 2017.

 History

 The National Reconciliation Party was founded in 1996 by Hamat Bah as part of his intention to run for the presidency.
-He finished third in the 1996 presidential election.
-2 NRP NAMs were elected in the 1997 parliamentary election.
-In the 2001 presidential election, Bah came third.
-The NRP was part of the Coalition 2016 for the 2016 presidential election, where Adama Barrow was declared the coalition's candidate and subsequently won.
+He ultimately finished third in the presidential election, which was won by Yahya Jammeh.
+The party remained in opposition to him for the next twenty years.

+The NRP was part of Coalition 2016, which fielded activist Adama Barrow as their candidate and successfully denied Jammeh a fifth term in that year's presidential election.
+The party has since been a key member of Barrow's government, with Bah serving as Minister of Tourism and Culture.